javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 We covered three ways to create a function in JavaScript:

-1. Function Declaration: the function in the main code flow
+1. Function Declaration: the function in the main code flow:

     ```js
     function sum(a, b) {